 It’s release day!
 Many thanks to Becca Andre for the ARC of this novel in exchange for my review.
-I am a long time reader of her popular Final Formula Series, concluded in April 2017.
+I am a long time reader of her popular Final Formula Series, a paranormal urban fantasy with a tantalizingly twist on alchemy.
 Grimmedian is excited to present to you her newest novel, the first book in her Iron Souls series, Ferromancer.

 Getting to Know the Author :

 Becca Andre lives in southern Ohio with her husband, two children, and an elderly Jack Russell Terrier.
 A love of science and math (yes, she’s weird like that), led to a career as a chemist where she blows things up far more infrequently than you’d expect.
 Other interests include: chocolate, hard rock, and slaying things on the Xbox.
 She also finds writing about herself in third person a bit strange.

 I wear a coat even when it’s not cold, and though I do a lot of mixing and baking, you wouldn’t want to eat anything I make.

 I’ve always made up stories–and frequently got in trouble for daydreaming in elementary school–but it wasn’t until I was in my teens that I started writing my stories down.
 It became a hobby for me.
 I loved to read, but if I wrote the story myself, it always ended the way I wanted it to.
 That’s probably my main reason for writing, though I also enjoy the challenge of trying to translate this image in my mind into words.